Permitting Timeline

 What is NEPA?

-- Coordinate across agencies to avoid delays
+- Improved coordination across agencies

-Overview of FAST-41?
+Overview of FAST-41

 What is FAST-41 and Why Does it Apply to Grassy Mountain Gold?